yetibot/core/doc/load_order.md

 ## observers and commands

-Observers and commands are loaded next.
+Finally, observers and commands are loaded.
 These typically `require` models and api namespaces, which may make network or database calls to bootstrap data.